arunpraba/reactjs.org/src/content/reference/react/index.md

 These Hooks are mostly useful to library authors and aren't commonly used in the application code.

-- [`useDebugValue`](/reference/react/useDebugValue) lets you customize the label React DevTools displays for your custom Hook.
+- [`useDebugValue`](/reference/react/useDebugValue) enables you customize the label React DevTools displays for your custom Hook.
-- [`useId`](/reference/react/useId) lets a component associate a unique ID with itself.
+- [`useId`](/reference/react/useId) enables a component associate a unique ID with itself.
 Typically used with accessibility APIs.
-- [`useSyncExternalStore`](/reference/react/useSyncExternalStore) lets a component subscribe to an external store.
+- [`useSyncExternalStore`](/reference/react/useSyncExternalStore) enables a component subscribe to an external store.

 ---